Workers menu

 Invoices are issued to employers based on their quarterly returns and/or any amendments, with payment due 14 days from invoicing.

-If an invoice is not paid, LeavePlus will:
+If an invoice is not paid, LeavePlus will take follow up action, which may include:

-• Attempt to contact you to arrange payment.
+• Calling you to discuss the outstanding invoice/s and to arrange payment.

-• Refer unpaid debts to an external debt collection agency, Probe Group, to collect on behalf of LeavePlus.
+• Referring unpaid debts to an external debt collection agency or our solicitors to collect on behalf of LeavePlus.
+This may include civil court action to recover the unpaid charges and interest.

-Late payments or unpaid invoices may also incur additional statutory interest charges in accordance with Section 5 of the Construction Industry Long Service Leave Act 1997.
+Late payments or unpaid invoices incur additional statutory interest charges in accordance with section 5 of the Construction Industry Long Service Leave Act 1997.